 In a word, practice.
-Like anything, if you continually engage in focused repetition of a skill then you’ll get better, and rescuing hostages isn’t any different.
+Like anything, if you continually engage in the focused repetition of a skill then you’ll get better, and rescuing hostages isn’t any different.

 The SAS are highly skilled soldiers before they even start their training.
 With years of military experience behind them (unless you’re joining the reserves), they have had the time and training to hone their skills from accuracy and reactions to speed and discipline.

-It’s on their camp at Stirling Lines, Hereford that the main hostage rescue training facility is located that helps them level up.
+It’s in their camp at Stirling Lines, Hereford that the main hostage rescue training facility is located that helps them level up.
 It’s called the Killing House and it’s where the UKSF conduct their Close Quarter Battle (CQB) training.
 Members of the Royal Family have gone through the scenario of being rescued so that they have some idea of what would happen should they find themselves in a real situation of similar danger.
 Princess Diana even had her hair catch fire when she was there.

 The Killing House